 <screen name> is also the name of your page in the url (titlelink).
 Also, every theme or extension entry now has a box that lists its authors and links to each profile page.

 Again, the Zenphoto team will not use the information you enter for anything else than what you see:

 - Showcase and credit your contributions.

 - Gather general statistics of contributions to satisfy our and your curiosity.

 - Easier maintenance of author credits as we don’t have to change multiple entries if a user name or website link changes.

 - You will never get advertisement mass mails or anything else.

 - We will never give your data to third parties or use it for commercial purposes.

 a) We do have a few advertisements on our site.
 These are locally hosted static advertisements without any external script or tracker usage which we don't allow.
 All we do is collect the plain click count on the advertisement links.
 The advertiser might collect more data once you clicked a link and reached its site.
 This is naturally outside our responsibility.
 Contact the advertiser to know more about its data collection.

-b) We also use an affiliate link of our webhost hhttps://all-inkl.com which loads an image from their servers.
-It does not store any cookie and we may get some provision if you click and order something from them via that link.
+b) We also use an affiliate link of our webhost https://all-inkl.com which loads an image from their servers only.
+It does not store any cookie but we may get some provision if you click and order something from them via that link.